Christmas decoration

 (pronounced: makovnyacha)

-Another popular pastry after famous and widespread orahnjaca is a bit neglected, but very tasty makovnjaca.
-The dough is usually the same as for orahnjaca.
 The stuffing is made of poppy seeds, which do their best when dipped in hot milk.
-In the presence of lemon or orange peel, the taste will be enriched.
+You can enrich their taste by combining them with lemon or orange peel.
 Ultimately, you get a finely granular and dusky backdrop.
-For more fragrance, you can add the notes of orange and lemon flower water, sweet spices, or honey.
+Add the notes of orange and lemon flower water, sweet spices, or honey for more fragrance.

 Dough in a bowl